 Kafka Streams is an excellent choice for a variety of real-time applications:

 Its tight integration with Kafka makes it a natural fit when Kafka is already your messaging backbone.
-The principles behind Kafka Streams can be beneficial in various complex systems, including those discussed in Chaos Engineering for building resilient systems, where understanding data flow and state is critical.

 Next: Kafka Connect